gitkarasune/gitKarasune/README.md

 </div>

  ### About Me
- I'm a Web Engineer building fast, intelligent apps that people actually use, (Next.js) + Obsessed with speed & detail.
+ I'm a Software Engineer building fast, intelligent apps that people actually use, (Next.js) + Obsessed with speed & detail.

  ### Interest span these and beyond
 - AI Integration + Frontend Systems,